 - Store in airtight container and use as needed.

-- Use for thickening and making roux, the roasted brown color of the flour will deepen the color too.
+- Use for thickening and making roux, the roasted brown hue of the flour will deepen the color too.

 Caramel Powder Recipe

 2 cups brown sugar

 - Line baking pan (10x15x2 inches) with foil–make sure to line sides as well by folding foil up and over edges.